 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks A broad based introduction course that will teach the fundamentals of making web pages and posting them on a Web server.
+Lecture) 15 wks This is a broad based introduction course that will teach the fundamentals of making web pages and posting them on a Web server.
 The course covers the basics of using HTML, developing a web site, and registering a domain name.
-The students will be required to deploy a small web site on the World Wide Web, using a web server on campus.
-Taking a hands-on approach, students will become skilled in Web Page design, management and deployment.
-All learning will be in a lab environment where students will directly apply instructions using individual computers.
+The students will be required to deploy a small web site on the World Wide Web.
+Taking a handson approach, students will become skilled in Web Page design, management and deployment.